 What are the signs and symptoms of uterine cancer?

-If you experience any symptoms as outlined above, talk to your doctor.
+If you experience any symptoms as outlined above, talk to your provider.
 Remember that regular screening and listening to your body are key to cancer prevention and long-term wellness.
-Call 800.237.8662 to make an appointment with your doctor.

 The primary form of treatment for uterine cancer is surgery.
 In most cases, a hysterectomy (removal of the uterus and cervix) is performed.
 Depending on the individual case and the stage of cancer, radiation and/or chemotherapy may be recommended.